 What Happens if You Don’t Repay the Loan on Time?

 It is essential to repay payday loans as soon as possible due to the extremely high interest rates.

-Filing Charges for Not Repaying a Payday Loan
+Filing Charges for Not Repaying a Payday Loan?

 For those who fail to repay the loan on time, collection companies often threaten to file criminal charges.

-The law is that no one can be arrested for not repaying a debt unless it was fraud.
-Otherwise, not repaying a loan is a civil offense.
+This is for borrowers who never intended to repay the original loan in the first place, which is called “absent fraud.”
 This allows the collection company to file a judgment against the borrower, permitting the loan company to sue for repayment.

 There are resources for helping felons deal with debt.